olakara/olakara.github.io/_posts/2015-07-21-handling-event-propogation-on-amcharts.md

 Here is what I have:

 <a class="jsbin-embed" href="http://jsbin.com/zumuci/1/embed?output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.34.0"></script>
+*[Looks like even with Auto-run JS checked, JSBin does not execute the scripts correctly.
+You might have to click on 'Run With JS' do see the proper execution! ]*

 Clicking on the chart displays my alert box.
 But what I wanted was to avoid the '*chartClick()*' being called when I click on any of the pie's slice or its legend of the chart.

-Here is what I achieve:

-<a class="jsbin-embed" href="http://jsbin.com/zumuci/5/embed?output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.34.1"></script>

 To get the desired results, you need to override a number of methods.
 You will have to handle clicking of slice, legend marker and legend text separately.
 First let's handle the legend which is done by overriding '*clickLabel()*' and '*clickMarker()*'.
 These methods are available as part of '*legend*' configuration.
 Here is a sample legend configuration object:

 {% highlight javascript linenos %}
 "legend": {